mattpt24/custom-wp-theme-template/README.txt

 * WordPress File Uses

+header.php          -----   Stores <?php wp_head();?>, any addtional <head> contents as well as global header elements like <nav>

+footer.php          -----   Stores <?php wp_footer();?>, any addtional scripts, as well as global footer elements like <footer>

+functions.php       -----   Used for enqueing scripts / stylesheets aswell as adding theme support for certain features and creating 'Customise' controls

 front-page.php      -----   Front page of the website.
 Anything on this page will be the first thing people see

-functions.php       -----   Used for enqueing scripts / stylesheets aswell as adding theme support for certain features and creating 'Customise' controls

-header.php          -----   Stores <?php wp_head();?>, any addtional <head> contents as well as global header elements like <nav>

-footer.php          -----   Stores <?php wp_footer();?>, any addtional scripts, as well as global footer elements like <footer>
+single.php          -----   Used for individual 'post' pages (NOT custom post type).

 page.php            -----   Content displayed on here will be applied to any pages not assigned a specific page-{page-slug}.php or page template

+search.php          -----   Page used for search query functionality and displaying results

+404.php             -----   404 Page (Pages searched that don't exist or were deleted)

 screenshot.png      -----   Provides the thumbnail for the theme in the WP Admin Apperance > Theme page

-404.php             -----   404 Page (Pages searched that don't exist or were deleted)